 Missing Data Workshop

-Very little data of interest to social, behavioral, and health scientists has complete information.
+Very little data of interest to social, behavioral, and health scientists contains complete information.
 Instead, some missing data tends to be the rule rather than the exception in applied data analysis.
 Survey respondents may choose to skip sensitive questions; economic data may be harder to find for developing countries; certain types of respondents may be most likely to drop out of panel studies.
 Rarely is data “missing completely at random” — instead there tend to be systematic factors accounting for missing observations — factors that can bias results if not properly handled.